How to Celebrate College Graduates in Your Area

 - print a brief program book featuring each student at an event,

 - ask graduates to share their favorite college experience or proudest moment at the event, or

 - highlight how AAUW can be a lasting part of their lives.

 These AAUW resources can help make your efforts shine:

 - Share this resource so students can read all of the ways they can stay involved with AAUW.

 - Give the grads a free, one-year AAUW membership through the Give a Grad a Gift program.

-- Play an AAUW video at the event or use the video in your e-mail invite.
-Videos such as The Power of Membership are perfect for promoting AAUW with this audience.
-You can find additional videos under the Resources tab on our website.
+- Play or share an AAUW video.
+Videos such as “The Power of Membership” are perfect for promoting AAUW.
+You can find additional videos on our website.